ssMaritime.com & ssMaritime.net

 came to Union Station.
 We had no place to stay but luckily it was early morning

 so we had time to look for accommodation.
-We walked up Yonge Street
+We walked up Yonge Street from Front Street to Carlton Street and then east across to a

-It was in this area where other Danish families had settled.
-My father saw a
+area where other Danish families had settled.
+My father saw a “Room for

-third floor overlooking the back yard) for the next 2 years.
-The room was 15'X
+third floor overlooking the back yard, for the next 2 years.
+The room was 15X

 floor, but we liked it because it was across the street from the park.